NikolayNIK/material_table_view/README.md

   the developer to wrap each individual row in on InkWell while containing all cell widgets inside enabling for many material interactions within that row.
+- Support for placeholder rows.
+- Support for custom optionally animated shading of the placeholder rows allowing the shader to depend on a vertical scrolling offset and to start or stop animating whenever any or none of the placeholders are visible.
+- Included shimmer shader that allows for animated linear gradient to be applied to placeholder rows.
 - Scroll behaviour defined by an application theme used including scroll physics, overscroll effects, etc.
   It means that the platform-default scrolling behaviour